Weakley Co. finance committee approves final budget, moves to full Commission July 26

 The Weakley County Finance, Ways, and Means Committee approve the final reading of the 2018-19 budget Monday.

-The $557,100,559 dollar budget will be presented for final approval of the full Weakley County Commission July 26th.
+The nearly $58 million dollar budget will be presented for final approval of the full Weakley County Commission July 26th.

 Finance, Ways, and Means Chairman Eric Owen tells Thunderbolt Radio News that even with a few additional programs funded in next year’s budget, the committee didn’t raise taxes for Weakley County citizens.